DanEspin0821/Vechain_Case_Study/README.md

 * The VeChainThor blockchain has seem results that have garnered multiple of well known company partnerships.
 For example:
   * The blockchain found usage in verifiably tracing the results of an ecological project.
 [ReSea Project](https://cryptoslate.com/vechain-vet-verifies-results-of-a-305-metric-tonne-plastic-clean-up-in-the-ocean/), a Danish company with a community-driven solution to remove plastic from oceans and rivers in Indonesia, cleared 305 metric tonnes of plastic waste from the ocean, with verified results using VeChain.
+  * With each new partnership, they are enabling enterprises to adopt new technologies.
+[Sam’s Club, a China-based subsidiary of Walmart](https://www.bluegatebs.com/2021/01/14/walmart-china-subsidiary-teams-up-with-vechain-to-trace-food-products/), partnered with VeChain for food traceability solutions.
+PricewaterhouseCoopers (PwC) assisted in the Sam’s Club Blockchain Traceability Platform project, which goals intended to ensure food safety and afford greater transparency to consumers in China.
+Since 2019 PwC China and Walmart China have been in close partnership developing a traceability platform on the VeChain blockchain called the Walmart China Blockchain Traceability Platform.
+  * San Marino, a small republic situated on the slopes of Mount Titano, on the Adriatic side of central Italy between the Emilia-Romagna and Marche regions and surrounded on all sides by the republic of Italy.
+Have also taken to [adopting blockchain](https://www.dnv.com/news/san-marino-republic-adopts-blockchain-to-become-the-first-carbon-neutral-country--154173).

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?